 NJ & NY Elder Law Attorney

-Our New Jersey and New York elder law attorneys focus on a variety of issues facing the aging population with an emphasis on helping clients preserve their assets and mitigate the exorbitant costs of long-term care.
-Depending on the clients’ circumstances and goals, we either implement strategies before they actually need care or when care is needed.
-It is never too get late to put a plan together to protect your assets.
-And, if you are eligible to receive Medicaid benefits, we will handle preparing and submitting a Medicaid application.
+Our New Jersey and New York elder law attorneys focus on a variety of issues facing the aging population.
+In particular, we help clients preserve their assets and mitigate the exorbitant costs of long-term care.
+Depending on the client’s circumstances and goals, we implement strategies either before they need care or when care is needed.
+It is never too late to put a plan together to protect your assets.
+And, if you are eligible to receive Medicaid benefits, we will help prepare and submit a Medicaid application.

 Pre-Planning for Long-Term Care

-There are two ways to plan for long term care.
-The first is “pre-planning,” which we recommend to all of our clients who are concerned about the potential costs of long term care.
-The primary reason we suggest this type of planning is that it will give you peace of mind by knowing that you can protect your life savings for your loved ones if you face a health care emergency and end up needing long term care.
-Also, health care emergencies are scary.
-You are dealing with doctors, hospitals, large bills, decisions about lifelong care, family dynamics, financial considerations, and more.
+There are two ways to plan for long term care: pre-planning and emergency planning.
+We recommend pre-planning to our clients who are concerned about the potential cost of long-term care.
+Pre-planning will give you peace of mind by knowing that you can protect your life savings for your loved ones if you face a health care emergency and need long term care.
+Health care emergencies are scary.
+You are dealing with doctors, hospitals, long-term care decisions, family dynamics, financial considerations, and more.
 This is not a good time to start thinking about how you will pay for care.

-We then work together to align everything and set up appropriate legal structures to preserve your legacy for future generations.
+Then, we work together to align everything and set up the appropriate legal structures to preserve your legacy for future generations.
 To learn more about Medicaid planning and what it entails, please read this article.

 Emergency Medicaid Planning for Long Term Care

-Life can take you by surprise, leaving you unexpectedly in need of long term health care.
+Life can take you by surprise, leaving you unexpectedly in need of long term healthcare.
 Unfortunately, if you do not plan ahead, your options may be limited.
-A common scenario we see is when someone suffers a stroke, gets in an accident, or develops a sudden serious illness and cannot return home after their hospital stay.
+Common scenarios are when someone suffers a stroke, gets in an accident, or develops a sudden serious illness and cannot return home after their hospital stay.
 If rehabilitation is needed, Medicare coverage will only pay up to 100 days.
-After that, you are on your own, and the costs of care are very high.
+After that, you’re on your own, and the costs of care can be very high.

-When it comes to putting the plan together, we explain all your options clearly so that you understand them.
-This is not an easy time in anyone’s life but with the guidance of our experienced elder law attorneys you at least have a better understanding of the situation and some comfort in knowing that you are doing everything possible to save what you can.
-Read this article to learn more about a Medicaid spend down.
+When we put the plan together, we explain your options clearly so that you understand them.
+This is never an easy time in anyone’s life.
+With the guidance of our experienced elder law attorneys you can at least better understand your situation and have comfort knowing that you saved what you can.
+Read this article to learn more about the Medicaid spend-down.

-Applying for Medicaid can be difficult and time consuming.
-Medicaid has very strict rules regarding an applicant’s resources and income.
-Compliance with their strict rules is crucial for a successful application.
+Medicaid applications can be difficult and time consuming.
+Medicaid’s rules regarding an applicant’s resources and income are quite strict.
+Precise compliance with the rules is crucial for a successful application.

-Working with our New Jersey and New York elder law attorneys will make the application process much easier and mitigate your fear of making a mistake.
-We will take you through process by providing guidance on gathering all of the required information and documentation to prepare the application.
-If you are considering applying for Medicaid, read this article to learn more about it and call us for a free consultation.
+Working with our New Jersey and New York elder law attorneys will make the application process much easier.
+Moreover, it can mitigate your fear of making a mistake.
+We will provide guidance throughout the process about gathering the required information and documentation to prepare the application.
+If you are considering applying for Medicaid, read this article to learn more.

-The focus of our elder law practice is to help our clients preserve their life savings by lessening the financial toll of long-term care costs.
-To do this we provide our clients with clear and insightful legal advice so they understand all the options available to them and make the best decisions possible, whether it involves preplanning for long term care, emergency Medicaid planning, or putting together a Medicaid application.
-It is never too late to plan for long term care so contact us today to see how we can help.
+The focus of our elder law practice is to help our clients preserve their life savings by softening the financial blow of long-term care costs.
+We provide our clients with clear and insightful legal advice so they understand all the options available to them.
+Let us help you make the best decisions possible, whether it involves pre-planning for long term care, emergency Medicaid planning, or putting together a Medicaid application.
+It is never too late or too early to plan for long-term care, so contact us today to see how we can help.